GameWithPixels/DiceBootloader/README.md

 Nordic's Bluetooth Low Energy development tools are available [here](https://www.nordicsemi.com/Products/Bluetooth-Low-Energy/Development-tools#infotabs).

-Download and install _nRF Command Line Tools_ for Win32 (version 10.12.2 at the time of writing).
+Download and install "nRF Command Line Tools" for Win32 (version 10.12.2 at the time of writing).
 During the installation process, you should be prompted to also install the J-Link drivers.

-Optionally you may want to download and install _nRF Connect for Desktop_, a suite of visual tools to work with Nordic's BLTE microcontrollers.
+Optionally you may want to download and install "nRF Connect for Desktop", a suite of visual tools to work with Nordic's BLTE microcontrollers.

-We like to use the _Programmer_ tool to inspect and sometimes reprogram the flash memory.
+We like to use the *Programmer* tool to inspect and sometimes reprogram the flash memory.

 ### Program the flash memory

-Using the provided _Makefile_ you may:
+Using the provided *Makefile* you may:

 * `reset`: restart the device
 * `erase`: entirely erase the flash memory
 * `flash`: program the bootloader into the die's memory and reboot the device
-* `flash_softdevice`: program the _SoftDevice_ into the die's memory and reboot the device
+* `flash_softdevice`: program the *SoftDevice* into the die's memory and reboot the device
 * `reflash`: call `erase`, `flash` and `flash_softdevice` in a sequence

 The latter is the most useful command.